Monitoring, Debugging, and Troubleshooting

 No packets in the CQ ready queue (packets which were drained from the CQ and are waiting to be processed by the upper layers)

-The maximum number of packets drained from the CQ during a single drain cycle is 511 (see VMA_CQ_DRAIN_WCE_MAX)
+The maximum number of packets drained from the CQ during a single drain cycle is 511 (see XLIO_CQ_DRAIN_WCE_MAX)

 The RING_ETH received 786133 packets during this period